AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-12304-magento-patch-503-error-on-store-front-and-cookie-error.md

 ---
-description: This MDVA-12304 Adobe Commerce patch solves 503 errors on store fronts, with *Unable to send the cookie.
-Maximum number of cookies would be exceeded.* error message in logs.
-This is a known Adobe Commerce 2.2.5 issue.
-This patch is available when the Quality Patches Tool (QPT) 1.0.12 is installed.
+title: "MDVA-12304: 503 error on store front and cookie error"
 labels: Quality Patches Tool,QPT 1.0.12,QPT patches,quality patch,503 error,known issue,Magento Commerce,Magento Commerce Cloud,2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,QPT,support tools,Adobe Commerce,on-premises,cloud infrastructure
-title: 'MDVA-12304: 503 error on store front and cookie error'
 ---

-# MDVA-12304: 503 error on store front and cookie error

 This MDVA-12304 Adobe Commerce patch solves 503 errors on store fronts, with *Unable to send the cookie.
 Maximum number of cookies would be exceeded.* error message in logs.
 This is a known Adobe Commerce 2.2.5 issue.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.12 is installed.